 Type of Grant

 (€ Capital Operating

-Funding request (Indicate total funding request) • d the activities for whe
+Funding request (Indicate total funding request) Is it anticipated the activities for which funding is being requested will become self-sustaining?

-Never C Less than 1 year C 1 - 2 years
+Never C Less than 1 year 7 1 - 2 years

 •

-The Wilmot Terry Fox run raises money each year to a time organizers, we were amazed at the support and more people by increasing our signage and updating We will also continue to use social media streams to strongly believe that increasing our visibility will help to some of the fundraising goals which have been ach continue Terry's dre generosity of the c some of the out-of reach participants o boost participatio eam of a world without ommunity.
-We would l date signage that we and garner interest in cancer.
+The Wilmot Terry Fox run raises money each year to a time organizers, we were amazed at the support and more people by increasing our signage and updating We will also continue to use social media streams to strongly believe that increasing our visibility will help to some of the fundraising goals which have been ach continue Terry's dre generosity of the co some of the out-of- reach participants o boost participatio eam of a world without ommunity.
+We would li date signage that we and garner interest in cancer.
 As first- ike to reach currently have. the cause.
 We